Doklam: Exploration of Doklam

 With the geography of the Doklam plateau becoming known, the later maps show a divergence.
-The official Survey of India map shows the correct location of Mount Gipmochi on the border of India (but without showing the borders of Bhutan) as per treaty.
+The official Survey of India map shows the correct location of Mount Gipmochi on the border of India, but without showing the borders of Bhutan, as per treaty.
 (Map 5) Unofficial maps often show Batang La peak—the peak corresponding to Gipmochi on the Dongkya Range—as the trijunction of the three countries.
 (Map 4 and 6.)

 Relations between Bhutan and India

-Bhutan became a protected state (though not a 'protectorate') of British India in 1910, an arrangement that was continued by independent India in 1949.
-However, Bhutan retained its independence in all internal matters and its borders were not demarcated until 1961.
+Bhutan became a protected state, though not a 'protectorate', of British India in 1910, an arrangement that was continued by independent India in 1949.
+Bhutan retained its independence in all internal matters and its borders were not demarcated until 1961.
 It is said that the Chinese cite maps from before 1912 to stake their claim over Doklam.

 Sino-Bhutanese border dispute at Doklam

 Depictions of historical Chinese maps by the People's Republic of China show Sikkim and Bhutan as part of Tibet or China for a period of 1800 years, starting from the second century B.C., noted as dubious claims by scholars.

 From 1958, Chinese maps started showing large parts of Bhutanese territory as part of China.

 In 1960, China issued a statement claiming that Bhutan, Sikkim and Ladakh were part of a unified family in Tibet and had always been subject to the "great motherland of China".

 Alarmed, Bhutan closed off its border with China and shut all trade and diplomatic contacts.
 It also established formal defence arrangements with India.